javaking001/GithubIntro/README.md

 # GithubIntro
-A basic introduction to Github
+A basic introduction to Git and Github